elixir-europe/rdmkit/pages/your_domain/humandata_usecase.md

 ## Introduction

 ---
-## Ethical and legal planning for working with human data
+## Ethical and legal planning, and Collection

 ### Description